 User Experience is everything that affects a user’s behaviour and interaction with a product or service.
-It all about how the user feels, understands and perceives a product.

 How often are you asked to jump straight into design without doing any research?
 Well, it happens to me quite often.
 Reason – lack of time or budget.

 No matter how tight the budget or timeline is, I always recommend to do some research beforehand.
 And if “how to do it in a cheap and efficient way?” your question, then here is how: